getodk/docs/odk1-src/getting-started.rst

 Create a form with Build and upload it to Aggregate
 ------------------------------------------------------

-The quickest and easiest way to start using your own survey forms is to create one online with `Build <https://build.opendatakit.org/>`_.
+The quickest and easiest way to start using your own survey forms is to create one online with `ODK Build <https://build.opendatakit.org/>`_.

 #.
 Go to `build.opendatakit.org <https://build.opendatakit.org/>`_, create a new account, and log in.
+Once logged in, a blank survey is created.
 #.
-Once logged in, a blank survey is created.
-Give it a name (:guilabel:`rename` in the upper left-hand corner) and add a few questions (click on question types in the :guilabel:`+Add New` bar along the bottom).
+Give your form a name (:guilabel:`rename` in the upper left-hand corner).
+#.
+Add a few questions (click on question types in the :guilabel:`+Add New` bar along the bottom).
 #.
 Once your new form is complete, go to :menuselection:`File --> Upload form to Aggregate...` to upload your form.